godotengine/godot-docs/classes/class_visualshadernodecubemap.rst

 - |void| **set_source**\ (\ value\: :ref:`Source<enum_VisualShaderNodeCubemap_Source>`\ )
 - :ref:`Source<enum_VisualShaderNodeCubemap_Source>` **get_source**\ (\ )

 Defines which source should be used for the sampling.
-See :ref:`Source<enum_VisualShaderNodeCubemap_Source>` for options.

 .. rst-class:: classref-item-separator